 Call us today to find out if you could make a claim

 At a time like this, you need professional advice.
 Accident Advice Helpline can provide no-obligation advice on whether you could make a claim for your injury if it occurred at work.
 Find out more today by contacting our team or trying the online test that takes a mere 30 seconds to complete.

-Call now on 0800 689 0500, or ring 0333 500 0993 from your mobile, if you wish to try and make a tennis elbow claim.
-With our help and support, and the benefits offered by making a no-win, no-fee* claim, you’ll see whether your own claim could result in an award being made.
+Call now on 0800 689 5659, if you wish to try and make a tennis elbow claim.
+With our help and support, and the benefits offered by making a no win no fee claim, you’ll see whether your own claim could result in an award being made.
 Don’t wait too long – you have three years from the date you first noticed a problem to make a claim.
 If you still have time, make that call to our team of experts now.